rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 ```

 An algorithm has, when entering its current node `ni`, knowledge of any node
-within the subsequence `s1 := [n1,ni]`.
-That is, because it already came in
+within subsequence `s1 := [n1,ni]`.
+That is, because it already came in contact
-contact with all the nodes in that sequence.
+with all the nodes in that sequence.

-However, due to an algorithm's current node, an algorithm's current knowledge
+Note that, due to an algorithm's current node, an algorithm's current knowledge
 contains nodes that it will still have to exit at some later point in time.
 That is, because the algorithm will still have to exit the current node and
 all of its ancestor nodes.